g-gar/TPA/README.md

 	* Right click on TPA base Maven project
 	* Maven
-	* Click on `Update project` and select all related modules
+	* Click on `Update project` and select all related modules checkboxes

 * Fix No 2